nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 (Refer to [Model component](#model-component) to see how Buyers are stored into the model)

-A new `CommandResult` representing the successful `addbuyer` command is initialized and returned.
+A new `CommandResult` representing the successful `add-b` command is initialized and returned.

 **Step 5:**